loisgordon/design-essay/README.md

-# design-essay
+# Design Essay
+## Marian Bantjes
-A website designed by me focussing on the designer Marian Bantjes
+A website designed by me focussing on the designer Marian Bantjes.